seanpm2001/SeansLifeArchive_Images_AdCom_Y2025/2025/08_August/09/README.md

 </details>

-- I did not play the game yet today, I plan to play after 10:00 pm, although it is unlikely, as I still have things to do today, and have spent a lot of time on other projects before starting work for today. - 2025, Saturday, August 9th
+- ~~I did not play the game yet today, I plan to play after 10:00 pm, although it is unlikely, as I still have things to do today, and have spent a lot of time on other projects before starting work for today.~~
+- I ended up skipping my session today, due to a lack of time. - 2025, Saturday, August 9th

 ---